Zandario/dmui/dmui.md

 See also, [_extra](var/udef_extra) control variable.

-### `DisplayForm()`
+### `display_form()`

-The form's `DisplayForm()` procedure is used to send the form to a player.
+The form's `display_form()` procedure is used to send the form to a player.
 By default, it is sent to `usr`, but you can pass in any mob reference you like.

-You should create a new instance of the form for each call to `DisplayForm()`, unless you always wait until the form has been completely processed before displaying it again.
+You should create a new instance of the form for each call to `display_form()`, unless you always wait until the form has been completely processed before displaying it again.

 ### `Initialize()`

-The form's `Initialize()` procedure is called by `DisplayForm()` before generating the HTML.
+The form's `Initialize()` procedure is called by `display_form()` before generating the HTML.
 This is to allow you to initialize form variables.
 You do not have to do initialization of form variables here; it is simply defined for your convenience.

-### `HtmlLayout()`
+### `get_html_layout()`

-You define the `HtmlLayout()` procedure to return the HTML text describing the form.
+You define the `get_html_layout()` procedure to return the HTML text describing the form.
 The default procedure simply displays the name of each interface variable followed by the interface element.
 (You can also use the [_label](#form-label) control variable to specify an alternate prompt to display.)

 Perhaps the slickest part of the Form programming interface is how you embed each interface element in your form layout text.
-Before `HtmlLayout()` is called, each interface variable is automatically assigned to the corresponding HTML element.
+Before `get_html_layout()` is called, each interface variable is automatically assigned to the corresponding HTML element.
 All you have to do is insert the variable into the layout text.
 That elliminates most of the noisy HTML so you can see what you are doing.

 If you are familiar with HTML, you may have noticed that the form layout does not include the actual `<our_form>` element.
 That is automatically generated for you before the form is submitted to the user.

-### `ProcessForm()`
+### `process_form()`

 This procedure is called when the user submits the form.
 Basic checks are performed first to make sure the form was indeed displayed to the user who is submitting it and that the input conforms to the specified limits.
-After that, `ProcessForm()` is called and you can act upon the user's input.
+After that, `process_form()` is called and you can act upon the user's input.

-If the form is reusable, there may be multiple calls to `ProcessForm()` for each call to `DisplayForm()`.
+If the form is reusable, there may be multiple calls to `process_form()` for each call to `display_form()`.
 Otherwise, there will only be one.

-### `GetSelfUrl()`
+### `get_self_url()`

 This procedure returns a URL text string containing all of the form variables.
 It may be used, for example, to generate a hyperlink that causes the form to be processed.
 Currently, prompt variables are not included in the URL.